First Nations community infrastructure

 Budget 2016 announced approximately $4 billion to improve First Nations community infrastructure through the former Indigenous and Northern Affairs Canada (now Indigenous Services Canada)'s programs, about $3.4 billion of which is provided through the Government of Canada's long-term infrastructure plan Investing in Canada.
-Beginning in 2016-2017, Budget 2016 will invest:
+Beginning in fiscal year 2016 to 2017, Budget 2016 will invest:

-- $1.8 billion over five years to improve on reserve water and wastewater infrastructure
+- $1.8 billion over 5 years to improve on reserve water and wastewater infrastructure

-- $409 million over five years to improve solid waste management on reserve
+- $409 million over 5 years to improve solid waste management on reserve

-- $969.4 million over five years to First Nations education infrastructure on reserve
+- $969.4 million over 5 years to First Nations education infrastructure on reserve

-- $416.6 million over two years to address housing needs on reserve
+- $416.6 million over 2 years to address housing needs on reserve

-- $255 million over two years to the First Nation Infrastructure Fund
+- $255 million over 2 years to the First Nation Infrastructure Fund

-- $76.9 million over two years to support cultural and recreational infrastructure on reserve
+- $76.9 million over 2 years to support cultural and recreational infrastructure on reserve

-Budget 2017 proposes to invest an additional $4 billion over 10 years through the Investing in Canada Plan, starting in 2018–19, to build and improve housing, water treatment systems, health facilities and other community infrastructure in partnership with Indigenous peoples.
+Budget 2017 proposes to invest an additional $4 billion over 10 years through the Investing in Canada Plan, starting in fiscal year 2018 to 2019, to build and improve housing, water treatment systems, health facilities and other community infrastructure in partnership with Indigenous peoples.

 To learn more about how to access this funding, contact your Indigenous Services Canada (ISC) regional office to make sure your community infrastructure proposals are included in your First Nation Infrastructure Investment Plan.

-Indigenous Services Canada (ISC) works with First Nation governments and communities to support adequate and sustainable housing, clean drinking water and community infrastructure such as schools, roads, and wastewater systems, which are essential to healthy, safe and prosperous communities.
+ISC works with First Nations governments and communities to support adequate and sustainable housing, clean drinking water and community infrastructure such as schools, roads and wastewater systems, which are essential to healthy, safe and prosperous communities.